Rockwell Automation FactoryTalk Suite for HVAC Control

 Rockwell Automation Counters Example for HVAC Control

 Complete working example demonstrating Counters implementation for HVAC Control using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - HVAC Control Control